 Erythromycin can be taken by mouth or applied to the skin.
-It should be taken on an empty stomach (about 2 hours after a meal).
 The dosages for different uses and age groups are listed below:

 For acute otitis media (ear infection)